jonsamp/codecademy-curriculum/typescript/project-1/content.md

    </details>

 9. Within the `filter` function, we want to add another condition alongside the existing checks that will check if the restaurant is currently open.
-If the restaruant is not currently open, then return `false` (this will prevent the restaurant from appearing in the result).
+If the restaurant is not currently open, then return `false` (this will prevent the restaurant from appearing in the result).

-   In the restarants list in **restaurants.ts**, each restaurant has an `openHour` and a `closeHour` property.
+   In the restaurants list in **restaurants.ts**, each restaurant has an `openHour` and a `closeHour` property.
 Using an `if` statement, compare the `hour` from the last step against `openHour` and `closeHour` to make sure the restaurant is currently open.

    <details>
    <summary>Hint:</summary>